CARE & CLEANING

 Rugs that have a longer or looser pile are not recommend for regular vacuuming as this will only damage the pile and cause excessive shedding.

-For best results, beat the rug to loosen any ground in dirt and then lightly vacuum.
+For best results, beat the rug to loosen any ground in dirt.

 LOOSE THREADS: WHAT IT IS AND WHAT TO DO ABOUT IT.